‘I can do all things through Christ who strengthens me’ Philippians 4:13

 Online Payment System

-Please could you remember to logon to the online payment system and pay for nursery fees, dinner money etc. on a regular basis.
+Please could you remember to log on to the online payment system and pay for nursery fees, dinner money etc. on a regular basis.

 If you think you may be entitled to free school meals you can apply online or email/ring Miss Callander in the school office who will happily assist you to complete an application.